AntXinyuan/sph2pob/README.md

 ## Visualization
 In tests/test_visualizer.py, we provide a visualization about Sph2Pob-Transform

-- [test_sph_visualizer] plot spherical \& planar bboxes on ERP-plane based on Sph2Pob-Transform.
+- [test_sph_visualizer] Plot spherical \& planar bboxes on ERP-plane based on Sph2Pob-Transform.

 # Citation